KalebKE/VideoCamera/README.md

 # VideoCamera
 AVSampleBufferDisplayLayer example displays video from the devices camera.

-Note: There is an issue with putting the application into the background and then resuming where AVSampleDisplayLayer will fail if it is not first reinitialized.
+An option exists to encode video locally before using AVSampleBufferDisplayLayer to decode, or not.